 Vendor managementNoneYours: a real, ongoing job

 Companies that make the switch commonly report total savings in the range of 30 to 40 percent, and that is credible for high volume tier one work.
 It is not credible for a team of four handling nuanced product questions, where the transition cost and knowledge loss can exceed the savings for the entire first year.
-Vendor management is the line item nearly everyone forgets: someone on your side must own the relationship, run the QA calibration, review the reports, and escalate.
+Vendor management is the line item nearly everyone forgets: someone on your side must own the relationship, run the QA calibration against a shared QA scorecard, review the reports, and escalate.
 Budget a real fraction of a manager for it.

 Pros and cons of outsourcing customer service